 “Well, Nicole’s father went to a place called Harvert, which is a famous Muggle school, and now he’s stockbreaker.”

 “Er….
 I dunno exactly…. but it has to do with business.
-Anyway, the point is…” he said, following Fred as his brother stalked away, “… that he went to a Muggle school, and so did his children, and when have you ever heard of a Slytherin who would have anything to do with Muggles?”
+Anyway, the point is…” he said, following Fred as he stalked away, “… that he went to a Muggle school, and so did his children, and when have you ever heard of a Slytherin who would have anything to do with Muggles?”

 Fred stopped and turned back to George, who, still feeling stung, said with satisfaction, “The light bulb just went on, did it?”

-But Fred still didn’t looked convinced.
 “Okay,” he said, “maybe they don’t hate Muggles… but if they’re not Slytherins at heart, why are they all cozy with the Flints?”

 George had no reply to that.
 Fred stomped away towards the store room.
 He paused at the door and turned back.

 “It’s just as well,” he said.
 “No deal of theirs would have worked in our favor.”